folio-org/docs/content/en/docs/Settings/Settings_inventory/Settings_inventory.md

 1. Find the call number type you want to edit and click the **delete icon**.
 2. In the **Delete Call number type** dialog, click **Delete**.
 A confirmation message appears and the Call number type is deleted.

 Note: Call number types that have at least one value assigned in Inventory cannot be deleted.
-The call numbersmust first be assigned a different type or deleted.
+The call numbers must first be assigned a different type or deleted.

+## Settings \> Inventory \> Integrations

+### Z39.50 target profiles

+Targets created and enabled here will determine the available options for the single record import and overlay functionality in Inventory.

+To create a new target
+1. Click **New**.
+2. Enter a Name for the target.
+This is the label that will appear in the import and overlay modal.
+3. Enter other information as needed for the target.
+4. Click **Save & close.**

+To edit an existing target (including enabling or disabling the target)
+1. Click on the target Name.
+2. Click **Edit**.
+3. Change desired information.
+4. Click **Save & close.**